 We started the project with a list of grievances:

 - In many cases, the workflow of the experiments was broken and unreliable: users were considered participating in an experiment, although they may not have been presented with the experiment.
 Analysts had to clean up the metrics with other sources.
-The user journey was difficult to trace.
+The user journey was challenging to trace.

 - Experiments in backend services were complex and timely to implement and maintain.